IPv4 shared address space: Background

-This prompted some ISPs to develop policy within American Registry for Internet Numbers (ARIN) to allocate new private address space for CGNs.
+This prompted some ISPs to develop policy within the American Registry for Internet Numbers (ARIN) to allocate new private address space for CGNs.
 ARIN, however, deferred to the Internet Engineering Task Force (IETF) before implementing the policy, indicating that the matter was not typical allocation but a reservation for technical purposes.

-In 2012, the IETF defined a Shared Address Space for use in ISP CGN deployments and NAT devices that can handle the same addresses occurring both on inbound and outbound interfaces.
+In 2012, the IETF defined a Shared Address Space for use in ISP CGN deployments and NAT devices that can handle the same addresses occurring on both inbound and outbound interfaces.
 ARIN returned space to the IANA as needed for this allocation and "The allocated address block is ".

 Transition to IPv6

 The use of shared address space is one of the various methods to allow transition from IPv4 to IPv6.